-NAWS China Lake is located in the Western Mojave Desert region of California.
-The installation is the Navy’s largest single landholding, representing 85 percent of the Navy’s land for research, development, acquisition, testing and evaluation of weapons systems.
-The two ranges and main site of NAWS China Lake cover more than 1.1 million acres, an area larger than the state of Rhode Island.
+In conclusion, NAWS China Lake is located in the Western Mojave Desert region of California.
+The installation is the Navy’s largest single landholding.
+Thereby representing 85 percent of the Navy’s land for research, development, acquisition, testing and evaluation of weapons systems.
+So the two ranges and main site of NAWS China Lake cover more than 1.1 million acres.
+That’s an area larger than the state of Rhode Island.

 Story Number: NNS120118-15, Release Date: 1/18/2012 8:52:00 PM A A A